 Swimming is both a physical and mental sport as well as a wonderfully versatile activity.
-It can just as well make for the nicest holidays by the sea, or for the most tiring weekend workout.
+It can just as well make for the nicest holidays by the sea, or for the most tiring weekend workout, but if you haven’t practiced it, can you forget how to swim?
 Either way, there are numerous benefits to pick from as a reason to get back into swimming.

 But can you forget how to swim?